-A comprehensive survey of the history of the United States from 1933 to 2001.
+A comprehensive survey course that examines the history of the United States from 1933 to 2001.
 Discussion covers the expanding federal government; the Cold War and its legacy; the struggle over constitutional rights; and the changing landscape of American culture, society, and politics.
 The goal is to understand the impact of domestic and global issues on American society.